radian-software/radian/README.md

     * Clipboard, mouse, and PATH integration with macOS
     * Automatic creation and interactive removal of parent directories when finding files
-    * Extensible system for defining mnemonic key sequences for jumping to dotfiles
+    * Extensible system for defining mnemonic key sequences to jump to dotfiles
     * Emacsclient as a Git commit message editor
     * Lots of packages for pushing around windows and buffers in interesting ways